-The table illustrates what developer contributions have been collected, in accordance with the 3 tests.
+- 4.3 The table illustrates what developer contributions have been collected, in accordance with the 3 tests.
 Where the amount is unallocated, it must be spent within proximity to the site of the development, which will be informed using City Council play and playing field strategies.
-None of the planning applications

-- proposed included qualifying development for the purposes of CIL and so no CIL is required from these developments. - 4.4 Receipt of commuted sums is dependent on whether the planning permission is implemented on site.
+None of the major schemes proposed included qualifying development for the purposes of CIL, but two separate minor developments attracted a CIL charge, Wragby Road and Sewell Road. - 4.4 Receipt of commuted sums is dependent on whether the planning permission is implemented on site.
 If the scheme is not developed, the negotiated section 106 will not become liable for payment and so the sums outlined in the table may never be received.
 There is therefore no guarantee that sums negotiated as part of section 106 agreements during the planning application process will be received.
 If the planning permission expires then the section 106 falls away. - 4.5 The following table illustrates the s106 and CIL contributions received during the period from development that has already commenced and met the trigger for payment.

-4.6 S106 and CIL contributions received Jan 2021 to Dec 2021
+S106 and CIL Contributions Received Jan 2022 to Dec 2022